AquaticInformatics/aquarius-one-sdk/docs/source/ingest/ingestagent.rst

 IngestDataAsync
 ^^^^^^^^^^^^^^^^^^^^

-Loads the definition of the ingest client plugin and all of it's data.
+Loads the definition of the ingest client agent and all of it's data.

 - **Required Role(s)**: Any
 - **Resource Authorization**: Access to the digital twin associated to the operation that the report definition is associated.

 .. method:: IngestDataAsync(string telemetryTwinId, TimeSeriesDatas timeSeriesDatas)
-   :module: ClientSDK.Ingest
+   :module: ClientSDK.Ingest.IngestAgent

    :param telemetryTwinId: The unique Identifier (GUID) of the telemetry or dataset.
    :type telemetryTwinId: string